-Besides being a big financial pay out, IVF is also an emotional investment and with global success rates of only around 40%, it is imperative that you ask questions, select the right IVF clinic, and find a doctor that makes you feel confident.
+Besides being a big financial strain, IVF is also an emotional investment and with global success rates of only around 40-50%, it is imperative that you ask questions, select the right IVF clinic, and find a doctor that makes you feel confident.

 According to the WHO, one in every four couples in the developing world is affected by infertility, and like millions of others your parenthood dreams could be realized at an IVF clinic, provided you select the right one.

 Stress, late marriage, poor nutrition, and an erratic lifestyle have all contributed to significant growth in the number of infertility patients over the past 10 years and people are becoming more accepting of infertility treatments.